XintianLi/assignment-2/README.md

 See the [grading rubric](./rubric.md) for more details.

 **Important:** Your notebooks should be a polished finished product.
+For example:

+- please remove any extra or unneccesary code.
-For example, extra, unneccesary code should be removed and you should use try to use markdown cells to provide separate sections of the analysis.
+- please try to use markdown cells with section headers to mark different sections of the analysis.

 ## Submission